thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/remote-creating-connector-modbus.md

 | Address        | 8           |
 | ---

+Click the "**Apply**" button after you&#39;ve completed the "**Attributes**" section configuration.

 {% assign attributeConfiguration2 = '
     ===
         image: /images/gateway/dashboard/slave-configuration-4-ce.png,
         title: Collapse the recently added "frequency" attribute, and click "**Add attribute**" button to add another attribute;
     ===
         image: /images/gateway/dashboard/slave-configuration-5-ce.png,
         title: Fill in the fields with values taken from the documentation.
-Then, click "Apply".
+Then, click "**Apply**".
 '
 %}

 {% include images-gallery.liquid imageCollection=attributeConfiguration2 %}

-We finish with "**Attributes**" section, so let's move to "**Time series**" section.
+We finish with the "**Attributes**" section, so let&#39;s move to the "**Time series**" section.
 The configuration in this unit provides settings for processing data on Modbus server.
 These settings will be interpreted in ThingsBoard platform instance as time series of the device.

-Let's configure time series tab using the following steps:
+Let&#39;s configure time series section using the following steps:

 - Click on "**pencil**" icon on "**Time series**" section.
 - In the opened window, click on "**Add time series**" button;